 Vascular diseases affect the blood vessels; the arteries and veins that carry blood, oxygen, and other nutrients throughout the body.
-Vascular diseases include coronary artery disease, varicose veins, and peripheral artery disease, a condition that affects the arteries of the limbs, head, and neck.
+Vascular diseases include coronary artery disease, aortic disease, varicose veins, and peripheral artery disease, a condition that affects the arteries of the limbs, abdomen, head, and neck.

 Inflammation and the buildup of cholesterol and fatty deposits in the blood vessels lead to vascular diseases.
 People with untreated vascular diseases are at risk of blood clots, stroke, heart attack, amputations, and skin ulcers.